Osama-Bh/Osama-Bh/README.md

 ### 💻 Junior Backend Developer | C# & .NET Enthusiast

-Passionate about building backend applications, learning new technologies, and improving software engineering skills.
+Passionate about backend development, continuous learning, and growing as a software engineer.
 </div>

 ---